 The Center for Rural Communities at Northland College developed the Climate Change Adaption Planning Guide to assist cities, counties, tribes, and planning commissions and councils in the Chequamegon Bay Area.
 The guide identifies a.) climate change trends; b.) priority areas (i.e., protect drinking water, prevent road washouts, mitigate flood hazards and prepare for variable tourism and recreational conditions; and c.) recommendations for taking action.

+In 2020, the U.S. Commodity Futures Trading Commission warned that "climate change poses a major risk to the stability of the U.S. financial system and its ability to sustain the U.S. economy."
 The escalating frequency of extreme weather poses a threat to Wisconsin's $18 billion insurance industry11.
 Across the country, insurance company payouts for natural disasters between 2017 and 2018 was $130.3 billion12.
 More than half of insurance companies surveyed indicate that climate change is likely to have a high or extremely high impact on coverage and underwriting assumptions.

 At the same time, Wisconsin utilities report that the market and investor and consumer demand are driving the transition of our power grid to cleaner, renewable energy.
 In 2018, Xcel Energy, serving 250,000 customers in western Wisconsin, was the first utility in the country to commit to generating all of its energy from renewable sources.
-All of Wisconsin’s utilities are making commitments to produce greener energy and report that wind and utility solar energy sources are now cost-effective options for their customers13.
+Today all of Wisconsin’s utilities are making commitments to produce greener energy and report that wind and utility solar energy sources are now cost-effective options for their customers13.
 In the last decade, the cost to build wind energy has dropped by 70 percent and solar by 89 percent.

 Retail and manufacturers are also taking steps to address climate change.
 Kohl Corporation, a Fortune 500 business based in Wisconsin, set a goal to reduce greenhouse gas emissions in Kohl's owned operations by 50 percent by 2025 (from 2014 baseline levels).
 They have added 52 megawatts (MW) of solar capacity at their 1,158 locations and support low-carbon transition systems through expansion of their existing 96 electric car charging stations.